Barugon/cota/README.md

 ### Agriculture

-Add timers that remind you to water/harvest your plants with desktop notifications.
+Add timers that remind you to water/harvest your plants via desktop notifications.

 ![screenshot](https://a4.pbase.com/o12/09/605909/1/173475863.jbhPupmK.Screenshotfrom20230317234357.png)